 Carolyn holds a bachelor’s of arts and master’s of public administration from the University of Pittsburgh.

-FUN FACT: Carolyn spends her free time sewing and keeping a keen eye on her mischievous cat, Mystery.
+FUN FACT: Carolyn spends her free time sewing and is currently working on on her ladder stitch.

 Molly MacLagan - Fundraising & Member Relations Committee

 Molly MacLagan is a development professional who works for Manchester Bidwell Corporation (the parent organization of Manchester Craftsmen's Guild and Bidwell Training Center) as a Grants Writer/Grants Manager.
 In her two years with the organization, she has raised or assisted in raising more than $2 million in grants.
 She holds a master's of public administration from South University in Savannah, Georgia and a bachelor's of art from Kent State University in theatre studies with a certificate in nonprofit management.
 Prior to making the move to fundraising, Molly was the education director for Wayside Theatre in Virginia.

 FUN FACT: Molly has her motorcycle license and rides a Honda Rebel.